Cost of Living in Guyana 2025: Full Family Budget Guide

 Import Vs Local

-3. Vegetables/fruits — lower due to reduced transport; prices fluctuate with harvests.
+3. Vegetables and fruits: Lower in price due to reduced transport costs, though prices fluctuate with harvests.

-4. Fast food vs imported brands — meals average $7.30; imported-brand items carry a premium.
+4. Fast food vs. imported brands: Meals average $7.30, while imported-brand items carry a premium.

-Choose local food where possible to reduce expenses and exposure to import price volatility.
+Choosing local food where possible reduces expenses and limits exposure to import price swings.

 Dining Out and Entertainment Expenses